Robot Control

 import robot_control

-# Connect to Motorcortex application
+# Connect to the Motorcortex application, see the Fundamentals chapter.

 # Create RobotCommand for controlling the robot arm